-Want to forego the Palm Jumeirah or Bastakiya Quarter trip and do some exciting indoor or outdoor activities instead?
-You can head over to try authentic snow activities at Ski Dubai (inside Mall of the Emirates) or set out to enjoy some fun-filled, water activities along the Arabian Gulf Coastline, such as parasailing or a banana boat ride.
+Want to forego the Palm Jumeirah or Bastakiya Quarter trip and do some cool indoor activities in Dubai instead?
+You can head over to try authentic snow activities at Ski Dubai (inside Mall of the Emirates).
+Or if you want more outdoor ideas, then why not enjoy some fun-filled, water activities along the Arabian Gulf Coastline, such as parasailing or a banana boat ride.

 Don’t want to explore the city on your own?
 There are many reputable services providers such as Rayna Tours which offer value-packed city tours encompassing all of Dubai’s treasures plus transfers, or the usual providers like Get Your Guide.